alexandrengau/Word2Vec_LLM_Project/README.md

 ### About this project

 This project is the second homework assignment for the LLM class of the IASD Master 2023/2024, at PSL Research University (Université PSL).
+The report can be viewed in the [LLM_HW_Word2Vec_Alexandre_NGAU.pdf](LLM_HW_Word2Vec_Alexandre_NGAU.pdf) file.
 It answers to the instructions given in the [hw2_word2vec_instructions.pdf](hw2_word2vec_instructions.pdf) file provided by the professors.

+---

 ### Acknowledgement